hjwp/marriage-figaro-norway/act1.md

 come cangia in un punto
 il tuo destino.

-> OK Private Ryan,
-> a word with you,
-> before you go off to war!
+> Hey Private Ryan, a word with you, before you go off to war!

     OK Private Ryan,
     et lite ord